Max Muncy Player Props: Dodgers vs. Diamondbacks

 - Muncy hit .196 with 22 doubles, a triple, 21 home runs and 91 walks.

-- Muncy picked up an RBI in 30.0% of his games last year (42 of 140), with more than one RBI in 18 of those contests (12.9%).
-He had three or more RBIs in eight games.
+- Muncy drove in a run in 30.0% of his 140 games last year, with more than one RBI in 12.9% of those games (18).
+He drove in three or more runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.